 The NetApp OnTap able to operate the system is utilized by FAS arrays.
 NetApp FAS offers sharable NAS and SAN storage and serves as a data repository for NetApp FlexPod and Nflex Converged Connectivity products.

 NetApp FlexPod integrates FAS storage to Cisco Unified Computer Systems and Cisco Collaboration fabric switches.
-Netflix Netflix’s All-Flash FAS (AFF) and hybrid arrays to Fujitsu Primergy CX400 M4 x86 scalable server are required, and Extreme Networks network switches.
+Netflix requires Netflix’s All-Flash FAS (AFF) and hybrid arrays, Fujitsu Primergy CX400 M4 x86 scalable servers, and Extreme Networks network switches.

 The Importance of Storage in IT Infrastructure